 However, as the business environment has changed and continues to do so, I believe organizations should not use the scorecard in isolation.
 They should support it with other frameworks like the Performance Prism.

 The Performance Prism is a performance measurement framework that also helps in designing performance measures:

 1. The framework looks beyond the two stakeholders mentioned in the Balanced scorecard (Shareholders & Customers).
 It asks the question, “Who are all the business stakeholders that have an interest in our business?”

 It also considers suppliers, business partners, regulatory authorities, the government, the society and pressure groups like trade unions.
 All these stakeholders play an important role on the success of the organization thus their needs and wants should be clearly identified.

 2. The framework helps in formulating and implementing strategies that yield the desired outcomes.
 For example, having identified the key stakeholders, an organization can then come up with appropriate strategies that meet those needs and wants.

 3. The framework helps to put in place processes that are linked to the strategy.
 It helps to answer the question ” What processes need to be put in place to allow strategies to be executed?”

-5. The framework recognises the reciprocal relationship between the stakeholder and the organisation.
-Instead of just focusing on what the stakeholders can get from the organisation, management can also identify what they can benefit from the stakeholders.
+5. The framework recognizes the reciprocal relationship between the stakeholder and the organization.
+Instead of just focusing on what the stakeholders can get from the organization, management can also identify what they can benefit from the stakeholders.

 By combining more than one or two performance management frameworks, management can have their key questions on performance measurement which are not answered by one framework, answered by another framework.